OHDSI/NLPTools/THEIA/README.md

 * ```UMLS_PASS:``` The UMLS password to be used by NLP APIs during indexing.

 By default, each NLP toolkit is allowed to use up to 8GB of memory, if their API is activated using ```_RUN``` variables mentioned above.
 If you wish to increase/decrease this amount to better fit your system, you can do so by passing in the according parameters in ```_JAVA_OPTS``` variables mentioned above.

 For example, passing in ```–-env CLAMP_JAVA_OPTS=”-Xmx10g”``` will allow CLAMP Indexing API to use 10GB memory for CLAMP indexing.
 Note that any time you pass in your own parameters with the ```_JAVA_OPTS``` variables, default 8GB memory setting will be overwritten.

-Furthermore, you can pass in which ports you want to be able to access from your local machine with ```-p``` option if you wish the interact with the indexing and querying APIs or application database separately from the frontend.
+Furthermore, you can pass in which ports you want to be able to access from your local machine with ```-p``` option if you wish the interact with the indexing and querying APIs or application database separately from the frontend and more.
 List of exposable ports follow:
 * 80: exposes frontend application to your local machine.
 * 8080: exposes CLAMP indexing and querying API to your local machine.
 * 8081: exposes cTAKES indexing API to your local machine.